arielf/weight-loss/README.md

         - Is not hard, or unpleasant for me to do

-## Early insights, and eureka moments
+## Early insights & eureka moments

 Early in the process I started using machine learning to identify the factors that make me gain or lose weight.
 I used a simple method: every morning I would weight myself and record both the new weights and whatever I did in the past ~24 hours, not just the food I ate, but also whether I exercised, slept too little or too much etc.